 Your award was determined in accordance with the laws, regulations, and appropriations of the U.S. Congress, the State of Michigan, and Mott Community College, and is subject to adjustment or cancellation in the event of changes to these laws or your eligibility.

-You are responsible to complete and submit all requested documents to Student Financial Services within recommended timeframes in order to have your financial aid processed.
+You are responsible to complete and submit all requested documents to the Financial Aid Office within recommended timeframes in order to have your financial aid processed.
 You are responsible to complete the registration process (i.e., respond to your tuition bill) each semester by the end of the drop/add period in order to ensure availability of all student aid funds you have been awarded.

-You are responsible for regularly checking your student email account for information from Mott Community College Student Financial Services.
+You are responsible for regularly checking your student email account for information from the Mott Community College Financial Aid Office.
 Students must check email regularly in order to read important messages and notifications.
 Certain communications may be time-sensitive.
 Failure to read official College communications sent to the students’ official Mott e-mail addresses does not absolve students from knowing and complying with the content of those communications.

 You are responsible for providing correct information at all times.
 Reporting false information is a violation of the law and may be considered a criminal offense.
 Any student who fraudulently manipulates the financial aid programs or processes for personal gain, or commits fraud on an application for financial aid will be reported directly to the U.S. Department of Education.
 Cases of suspected fraud, including knowingly misrepresenting family or financial application information, purposeful certification of false statements as true and correct, or intentional falsification or misrepresentation on, or alteration of documents used in the financial aid process that results in the receipt of aid, will be reported for possible collection and/or prosecution.